david-rockwood/fimpad/README.md

 ## The FIM tag append() function

-The append function simply adds some text on to the end of a streamed FIM insertion.
+The append function simply adds some text onto the end of a streamed FIM insertion.
 See the example below, before generation.

 > John: Hello Jane.
 >